jellyfin/jellyfin-plugin-template/README.md

 ## 4. Adding Functionality

 Congratulations, you now have everything you need for a perfectly functional functionless Jellyfin plugin!
-You can try it out right now if you'd like by compiling it, then placing the dll you generate in the plugins folder under your Jellyfin config directory.
+You can try it out right now if you'd like by compiling it, then placing the dll you generate in a subfolder (named after your plugin for example) within the plugins folder under your Jellyfin config directory.
 If you want to try and hook it up to a debugger make sure you copy the generated PDB file alongside it.

 Most people aren't satisfied with just having an entry in a menu for their plugin, most people want to have some functionality, so lets look at how to add it.